gorlok/aoj-server/README.md

 ## Build and running (with Maven)

-To build the project, run on the root folder: `mvn clean package`
+To build the project, run on the root folder: `mvn verify`

-Start the game server with: `java -jar target/server-0.12.3.jar`
+Start the game server with: `java -jar target/ao-server-0.12.3.jar`

 # Argentum Online Client